 Death can be robbed of its greatest fearfulness if we practice for it.
 Christianity recommends mortification, penance, and detachment as a rehearsal for the great event.
 For every death should be a great masterpiece, and, like all masterpieces, it cannot be completed in a day.
 A sculptor who wishes to carve a figure out of a block uses his chisel, first cutting away great chunks of marble, then smaller pieces, until he finally reaches a point where only a brush of hand is needed to reveal the figure.
 In the same way, the soul has to undergo tremendous mortifications at first, and then more refined detachments, until finally its Divine image is revealed.

 Death is meant to be our true birth, our beginning.
-Christianity . . . always blesses her children’s spiritual birth into eternity; in the liturgy, the day on which a saint dies is called his natilitia, or birthday.
+Christianity, in contrast to paganism, always blesses her children’s spiritual birth into eternity; in the liturgy, the day on which a saint dies is called his natilitia, or birthday.
 The world celebrates a birthday on the day a person is born to physical life; the Church celebrates it when a person is born to eternal life.

 Photograph By Fred Palumbo, World Telegram, via Wikimedia Commons